bitbrain/slides/godotcon2023.md

 # **Super-charging content production with Godot addons**

-Building a pipeline to predictable produce game content.
+Building a pipeline to produce game content predictably.

 ---